Friday the 13th (1980) - Review Blitz

 Paramount Pictures, Warner Bros.
 Pictures

 The acting is pretty bad all around, with the exception of Mrs. Voorhees, played by Betsy Palmer.
-It’s unfortunate that she doesn't show up until the third act, for a couple reasons.
+It’s unfortunate that she doesn't show up until the third act, for a couple of reasons.
 The first reason is that since she’s the best actor of the movie, it would have been nice to see more interactions with her and the other characters and just get a chance to see her character develop more.
 Instead, she just feels like she’s been thrown into the film at the last minute to solve the mystery of the film.
 Which leads me to the other reason she should have been introduced earlier.

 The other I mentioned as a footnote to the drinking rules but I’ll expand on it here.
 (Spoilers, as if you need one for a movie that was released in 1980 and you haven’t seen Scream yet.)
 Mrs. Voorhees is the killer of the film.
 The revelation of her violent tendencies comes within 5 minutes of meeting her, which causes a lot of issues in terms of storytelling and tension.
 One of the basic rules of writing is that by the third act, you should have all your characters and plot points introduced.
 Throwing anything else into the story by that point is going to confuse and distract the audience.
-I’ll give a couple examples of good movies that make the same mistake, but we were able to forgive simply because of the quality of the rest of the film:
+I’ll give a couple of examples of good movies that make the same mistake, but we were able to forgive simply because of the quality of the rest of the film:

 1. Why do people scoff at the scene at the end of Lord of the Rings: Return of the King when the eagles show up and save Frodo and Sam?
 Because they were able to fly, from wherever they came, straight to Mt.
 Doom and save the heroes with minimal effort and direction.
 It’s as though they could have done it the entire time and saved our heroes a lot of trouble.
 The eagles were briefly introduced in the first movie with Gandalf, but that was the last we saw of them and not nearly enough to know that they were capable of making it all the way to the center of Mordor where the whole adventure could have been cut short.

 2. Did you ever start to feel like you were having your patience tested in Inception when they started talking about Limbo for the first time?
-In the first 2 acts of Inception, we are being introduced to the various complex concepts that make up the movie and its premise, which is fine.
+In the first 2 acts of Inception, we are introduced to the various complex concepts that make up the movie and its premise, which is fine.
 We as the audience need to be told how dreams work in the movie and what we can expect our heroes to encounter.
 Half the movie is preparing for the big mind heist, which is the perfect time to explain everything.
 Yet, the word or concept of Limbo is never mentioned or so barely hinted at that there is no way of knowing that it’s even a thing the characters are going to have to worry about.
 The other characters who are supposed to be experts, but don't know about Limbo, get upset at the idea just as the audience would; their anger at having this plot bomb dropped on them is supposed to distract and alleviate ours.
 Nonetheless, it doesn't change the fact that since everything has been explained during the preparation, we aren't expecting to have more lessons once the operation has started.
 Why do we have to stop to learn more stuff about this world?
 We are ready to continue the story.
 If the word "Limbo" had been mentioned somewhere before, or that it was the fourth dream layer, or some sort of mention of its definition had made its way into the movie by the time the operation had started, it would have been an easier pill to swallow.

 So what does all this mean in relation to Friday the 13th and Mrs. Voorhees?
 If she had been introduced at any point during the first two acts, her reappearance would have been met with more tension and suspicion, as well as shock at the reveal of her malicious intent.
 We would have had enough time for her character to sit in our minds as this simple little old lady who lived in the woods and seemed relatively harmless.
 Then, after everyone else we know has been killed and she shows up, the possibility that she was the killer would have been on our minds along with the doubt we might feel due to the fact that we as the audience would have gotten to know her better.
 Without that introduction, there is no doubt.
-The reveal is no surprise and the tension is fueled simply WHEN is she going to flip a lid as opposed to IF AND WHEN.
+The reveal is no surprise and the tension is fueled simply by WHEN is she going to flip a lid as opposed to IF AND WHEN.

 iuf2b5kthg3o1hmqx700.jpg